florida fishing charters florida fishing charter

 What kind of boat do you have?

-We feature a high performance 2008 Dorado 23 Limited Edition*, rigged with a Mercury 225 OptiMax.
+We feature a high performance 2008 Dorado 23 Limited Edition*, rigged with a 2014 Suzuki 250hp 4_stroke.
 The "Bounty Hunter" is specially designed to fish the Florida backcountry terrain flats, and nearshore waters featured on the Gulf coast.
 The boat is the most hi tech, largest and versatile guide boat on the coast.
 In the world of Florida Gulf Coast fishing, the Dorado is the Cadillac of guide boats.
 She has a very shallow draft, a semi "v" hull, hydraulic jack plate and trim tabs.
 These features allow for a safe, dry, and fast access to/in the fishing grounds.
 The boat is about 1500 pounds and features a wide transom gunnel that serves as a platform we use to push the boat (via a push pole) to stalk spooky fish in shallow water.
 The boat offers over 74 feet of uncluttered casting deck and is" snag" free... offering a very enjoyable light tackle and flyfishing environment.
-An elevated forward casting platform and dual 101# thrust trolling motors are added for tarpon fishing.
-The "Bounty Hunter" meets all Coast Guard requirements, in addition, a GPS, high powered sonar, plotter, vhf radio, and cellular telephone.
+An elevated forward casting platform and dual 111# thrust trolling motors are added for tarpon fishing.
+The "Bounty Hunter" meets all Coast Guard requirements, in addition, we employ DUAL AND REDUNDANT: GPS, high powered sonars, side scan sonars, plotters and cellular telephones.
 Sorry.......no air conditioning or cable TV.
 We do have a fish box, top of the line equipment, and a knowledgeable/ professional guide who does this as his ONLY source of income.

 * The 2008 Dorado 23 is the professional's creme de la creme of Florida Gulf Coast guide boats.
 Like top professional full time fishing guides, Dorado earned their reputation over decades of honing their products to virtual perfection.
-Remarkably, there are actually websites claiming to fish the Dorado 23, yet they do not own or run one.
-You deserve what you pay for!
+The Dorado 23 is the original hybrd boat that started the entire 'bay boat' explosion.

 Scaled Sardines: